openaps/docs/docs/docs/walkthrough/phase-0/hardware/raspberry-pi.md

 [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)

-## CareLink USB Stick
+## CareLink USB Stick - NOT RECOMMENDED

 The easiest device for uploading pump data and interfacing OpenAPS is the CareLink USB stick for the RPi.
 Due to the short range of communication between the CareLink stick and the Medtronic pumps, some users set up multiple sticks in different locations to maximize the chances of successful transmissions.
 CareLink is not the modern communication device sold by Medtronic.
 CareLink has been replaced by a newer system but OpenAPS uses the older original communication device, CareLink.
-Some places to purchase: [Medtronic](https://medtronicdiabetes.secure.force.com/store/remotes-parts/carelink-usb-device/usb-wireless-upload-device) or [American Diabetes Wholesale](http://www.adwdiabetes.com/product/minimed-carelink-usb-upload_1164.htm).

 A limitation of the Carelink USB stick is the short range of radio communications with the Medtronic pump.
 The radio signals are transmitted from